What Is Meant by Behaviours That Challenge?

 Common Triggers of Behaviour That Challenges

-It is also essential to understand that each individual is different and unique; therefore, what may be a trigger for one individual may not be for another.
-However, there are some common factors that can contribute to behaviours that challenge.
+Behind every behaviour that challenges, people are trying to communicate a specific thing or an unmet need.
+It is also essential to understand that each person is different and unique; therefore, what may be a trigger for one person may not be for another.
+However, some common factors can contribute to behaviours that challenge.

 Communication Difficulties